DiscipleTools/disciple-tools-documentation/documentation-rules.md

 - Include prerequisite steps within procedural content
 - Define all acronyms and specialized terms
 - Avoid implicit knowledge assumptions
+- **Document UI variations**: Provide instructions for both mobile and desktop interfaces if they are different.

 ### 6. Disciple.Tools vs WordPress Distinctions
 - **Disciple.Tools is a custom application** built on WordPress but with completely different user interfaces, workflows, and features